 Luna was an ongoing research project at CMU’s Human Computer Interaction Institute on how a teacher dashboard could assist middle school teachers’ use of an adaptive tutor.
-I designed wireframes and conducted interviews, working directly with graduate students Françeska Xhakaj and Kenneth Holstein and presenting my progress each week to Vincent Aleven and Bruce McLaren.
+I designed wireframes and conducted interviews, working with graduate students Françeska Xhakaj and Kenneth Holstein while under the direction of Vincent Aleven and Bruce McLaren.